gearnode/erl-json/doc/handbook.md

 of type `iodata()`.
 These two values are inserted before and after the JSON value, key or character in the output.

-As a convenience, erl-json provides `fun json_ecma48:highlight/1` which uses ECMA-48 terminal escape sequences to color JSON strings.
+As a convenience, erl-json provides `fun json_ecma48:format/1` which uses ECMA-48 terminal escape sequences to highlight JSON strings.

 ### Options
 Serialization options are represented as a map.
 The following options are available: